AyakaiKami/DSFUM-Project/README.md

 The application could be written in Python using libraries like `pyserial` to read data from the Arduino and `subprocess` to execute shell commands.

 #### Code Features:
-- A configuration file to define the mapping between IR signals and commands.
+- A mapping between IR signals and commands.
 - Error handling to ensure invalid or unrecognized signals do not crash the system.

 ## Conclusion